xregistry/spec/core/spec.md

     This is because when it is absent, the processing of the HTTP `xRegistry-` headers are already defined with "patch" semantics so a normal `PUT` or `POST` can be used instead.
-Using `PATCH` in this case would mean that the request is also trying to "patch" the Resources's "document", which this specification does not support at this time.
+Using `PATCH` in this case would mean that the request is also trying to "patch" the Resource's "document", which this specification does not support at this time.
   - `PATCH` MAY be used to create new entities, but as with any of the create operations, any missing REQUIRED attributes MUST generate an error.